comp426-2022-spring/a99-castor/README.md

 ## Starting the README file for our project here

-1. To Do
+1. To Do - Choose our License
-2. To Do
+2. In Progress - Add as we go
-3. Created docs directory
+3. Done - Created Docs
-4. Done
+4. Done - All have access
-5. To Do, where is the project tab?
+5. Done - Projects tab created
-6. Done
+6. Done - Seperate md file under /doc/
-7. To Do
+7. To Do - At end

+## Team Roles
+Refer to "teamroles.md" under /docs/